-Repton looks to promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+Repton Prep School looks to promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
 This includes sharing any concerns about adults, no matter how small, responsibly and with the right person, recorded and dealt with appropriately.
-Doing so should encourage an open and transparent culture; enable Repton to identify any inappropriate, problematic or concerning behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of Repton are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution.
+Doing so should encourage an open and transparent culture; enable Repton Prep School to identify any concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of Repton Prep School are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution.

 The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the harm threshold.
-A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work and does not meet the harm threshold or is otherwise not considered serious enough to consider a referral to the LADO.
-If in any doubt regarding information shared about a member of staff as a low-level concern meets the harm threshold then Repton will consult with the LADO.
+A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that

+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the harm threshold or is otherwise not considered serious enough to consider a referral to the LADO.

+If in any doubt regarding information sharing about a member of staff (including supply teachers, volunteers and contractors) as a low-level concern meets the harm threshold, then Repton Prep will consult with the LADO.

-Examples of behaviour regarded as a low-level concern could include, but are not limited to: humiliating pupils; being over friendly with children; having favourites; taking photographs of children on their mobile phone; engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, using inappropriate sexualised, intimidating or offensive language.
+Examples of such behaviour could include, but are not limited to:

+- humiliating pupils - being over friendly with children - having favourites - taking photographs of children on their mobile phone not in line with school policies - engaging with a child on a one-to-one basis in a secluded area or behind a closed door - or, using inappropriate sexualised, intimidating or offensive language.

-When dealing with low level concerns Repton will follow the staff code of conduct, behaviour policies and safeguarding policies; ensuring that procedures are implemented effectively, and appropriate action is taken in a timely manner to safeguard pupils.
+When dealing with low level concerns Repton Prep School will follow the Staff Code of Conduct, behaviour policies and safeguarding policies; ensuring that procedures are implemented effectively, and appropriate action is taken in a timely manner to safeguard pupils.

-Low level concerns should be reported to the DSL (Mrs Sally Lees) who will inform the Headmaster and Principal Deputy Head of such concerns.
-Alternatively, if preferred, a concern might be reported directly to the Headmaster.
-If the low level concern relates to the DSL then such concerns should be reported directly to the Headmaster and Principal Deputy Head.
-Reports of low level concerns will be recorded in writing by the DSL, noting who raised the concern (unless wishing to remain anonymous, which should be respected as much as is reasonable), details of the concern, the context in which the concern arose and the action taken.
+Low Level Concerns should be reported to the DSL (SAE) or the DDSL (KCa) as soon as possible who will inform the Headteacher and Deputy Heads of such concerns.
+Alternatively, if preferred, a concern might be reported directly to the Headteacher.
+If the low level concern relates to the DSL then such concerns should be reported directly to the Headteacher.
+Reports of low-level concerns will be recorded in writing by the DSL, noting who raised the concern (unless wishing to remain anonymous, which should be respected as much as is reasonable), details of the concern, the context in which the concern arose and the action taken.